Gordon Merrick: Early life

-Early writing career
+Writing career

 In 1941, Merrick quit Broadway to become a reporter.
 Exempt from the draft because of hearing problems, Merrick moved to Washington, D.C., where he got a job with the Washington Star.
 He later worked for the Baltimore Sun, before returning to New York City to write for the New York Post.
 His years as a reporter helped him to develop a love of writing as well as a writing style.

 Eager to participate in World War II, Merrick got a job with the Office of Strategic Services, the forerunner to the Central Intelligence Agency.
 He was sent to Algeria as a counter-intelligence officer, rising to the civilian rank of captain.
 He was diverted to France and took up residence in Cannes.
 Because he spoke excellent French, the OSS gave him papers listing him as a French citizen.
 He was case officer for the double agent code-named "Forest".

+First breakout

 In August 1945, Merrick returned to the United States.
 He again sought work as a reporter, but did not find employment, so he went to Mexico and began writing novels.
 Merrick's first novel, The Strumpet Wind (1947), was successful in the United States.
 The somewhat autobiographical novel is about a gay American spy in France during World War II.
 Homosexual themes are minimized in the novel, which explores concepts of individual liberty and freedom.
 The spy's director is a dazzlingly handsome, but sadistic, bisexual.

-With the money he earned from his success, Merrick returned to France to continue writing.
+With the money he earned from his success, Merrick moved to France, and then to Greece, continuing writing.

-Lifetime companion

-In 1956, when Merrick was 40, he met Charles Gerard Hulse, who was working in Paris at the time – a 27-year-old American dancer and actor (b.
-26 March 1929, Arkansas).
-Hulse became his lifetime companion.
-The following year, they began living together, but Hulse returned to the U.S. for four years to work as a dance instructor in Marin County, California.

-In 1960, Hulse returned to Paris to be with Merrick; the two remained together until Merrick’s death.

-Literary career

-After moving to France, and then to Greece, Merrick continued to write.
 He published three further novels in the 1950s, but success eluded him.

-Second breakout novel
+Second breakout

-In 1970, 10 years after moving to Hydra, Merrick published his second successful novel and his best-known book, The Lord Won't Mind.